-Over the past year and a half, Americans have had more time to think about what they’re truly passionate about career-wise — and for many of us, it’s branching out on our own.
+Over the past two years, Americans have had more time to think about what they’re truly passionate about career-wise — and for many of us, it’s branching out on our own.
 According to an August 2021 Northwestern Mutual survey, 36 percent of people want to be their own boss.

 While the appeal is easy to understand, leaving a job to start your own business or enter the freelance life can be hard if you haven’t done it before.
 That’s why it’s important to do everything you can to set yourself up for success.
 When you know the right financial steps to take first, you can better prepare for the unique challenges of starting a business.